Upendra (actor): Comeback as director and double roles (2010-2019)

 In 2015, Upendra starred alongside Allu Arjun in the Telugu film S/O Satyamurthy that was directed by Trivikram Srinivas.
 The film was declared a hit, grossing ₹92 crores and netting over ₹60 crores at the global box office, becoming the seventh-highest-grossing Telugu film of all time worldwide.

 In 2016, Upendra starred in a sequel to his earlier hit horror film Kalpana titled as Kalpana 2 which became an average grosser at the box office.
 He also starred along with Sudeep in the remake of Bollywood film OMG titled as Mukunda Murari, which became a box office success and had a 50-day run.
 In 2017, he starred in the remake of Soggade Chinni Nayana titled Upendra Matte Baa.
+N Arun Lokanath, who directed Upendra's critically-acclaimed H2O, is collaborating with the actor again after a gap of 15 years.
 In 2019, he starred in I Love You, which released to positive reviews.

+2022-present

-In 2022, he starred in Home Minister and made a comeback to Telugu cinema with Ghani in a brief role portraying Varun Tej's father.
+In 2022, he starred in Home Minister and made a comeback to Telugu cinema with Ghani in a brief role.

 In 2023, he starred in Kabzaa, which had a similar theme to the KGF series.
-The film was a box office failure.
-He directed the film UI (2024).

-Upcoming projects

-His upcoming films include Buddhivantha 2.
+Upendra launched his next directorial, UI (2024).

 He also plays an extended cameo role in director Lokesh Kanagaraj's Coolie (2025) starring Rajinikanth, which marks his return to Tamil cinema after Satyam (2008) starring Vishal.
-He is starring along side Shiva Rajkumar in Arjun Janya's directorial 45 (2025).
+He is starring alongside Shiva Rajkumar in Arjun Janya's directorial 45 (2025).